Jessica Miranda: Hamilton County Auditor

 On March 21, 2024, County Auditor Brigid Kelly announced her resignation due to health complications associated with esophageal cancer.
 In her resignation, which took place less than a week before her death, Kelly recommended Miranda for the then-vacant position.
 Miranda was officially appointed on April 13, 2024, and was required to run in a special election on the November ballot.
 Running against Republican Tom Brinkman, Miranda won the election with approximately 55% of the vote.

+In 2025, Miranda joined other County Auditors from Southwest Ohio in calling on the State Legislature to pass property tax reforms, proposing four initiatives created by the County Auditors Association of Ohio (CAAO).

 Winton Woods Board of Education

 Miranda was elected to the Winton Woods Board of Education in 2013 and served until 2018, during which time she was President, Vice-President, legislative liaison, and bond levy chairperson.
 She received a Community Spirit Award for her "years of service" and "significant contributions" to the Winton Woods City School District.